Information for me

 Vehicles on Campus: Students are allowed to bring their cars on campus.
 Find more information about vehicle registration at Vehicles on Campus.

-Thinking about changing your major?
-Students often decide to change their major after they have been accepted.
+Changing your major: Students often decide to change their major after they have been accepted.
 Please keep the Admissions Office informed if you decide to change your major.
 This will help ensure that your information is sent to the proper academic department.
 Research the wide variety of majors we offer at Campbell by visiting our Degrees, Majors and Programs page.